 Located 342 km north of Calgary, Elk Island National Park has an important history in the preservation of bison.

 Around 1907, the Canadian government bought one of the last and largest herds of pure-bred plains bison from Montana.
-The bison were temporarily moved to Elk Island until their permanent home in Buffalo Park (not to be confused with Wood Buffalo National Park, we’ll get to that later) was complete.
+The bison were temporarily relocated to Elk Island while their permanent home in Buffalo Park (not to be confused with Wood Buffalo National Park, which we’ll discuss later) was being built.

 Between 40 to 70 bison escaped recapture, and those animals are the ancestors of Elk Island’s modern herd.